 The Treasurer's Annual Financial Report (TAFR) presents the consolidated financial position and performance of the Total State and the General Government Sector.
-It also includes the Public Account statement comprising receipts and expenditure of the General Government Sector that do not form part of a Specific Purpose Account or an Agency Trust Account, and any Specific Purpose Accounts.
+It also includes the Public Account statement comprising receipts and expenditure of the General Government Sector including various Specific Purpose Accounts established by the Treasurer.
+The majority of these accounts hold funds that will be used to fund the cost of certain transactions over more than one year.
+Other accounts in the Public Account include wholeof-government, business unit accounts and accounts established under legislation.

 The TAFR is a key accountability document for informing Parliament and the public.
 The Audit Act requires the Auditor-General to express an opinion as to whether the TAFR is fairly presented in accordance with the Financial Management Act 2016 and applicable Australian Accounting Standards.